RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 }
 ```

-By this definition, Golang's marshaler works on an XML like the
+By this definition, the standard marshaler works on an XML like the
 following.
 Notice the <Tag> is missing that is not we expected.
 This
-is due to the fact that "Tag" does not appear as a name.
+is due to the fact that "Tag" does not appear as a slot name.

 ```
 <Tagging>